 What kinds of damages might I be eligible for?

 As a general principle, you are entitled to compensation for all of your losses, both tangible and intangible, including:

 - Medical expenses, including anticipated future medical expenses

 - Lost earnings from work, including future lost earnings

-- Out of pocket expenses related to the accident such as childcare while you are hospitalized
+- Out-of-pocket expenses related to the accident, such as childcare while you are hospitalized; and

 Wrongful death damages may be available to surviving loved ones if the injury turns out to be fatal.